All

 • Sun-gazing or staring at high-intensity laser lights

-There are some other risk factors which put patients at risk of macular holes: age and high myopia.
+Aside from that, there are some other risk factors that put patients at risk of macular holes: age, high myopia, and being a woman.

 Age is a common risk factor due to the changes in the eye as time passes.
 The vitreous gel that fills the eye and gives it the volume to maintain its round shape can shrink as we age.